andrew/ultimate-awesome/README.md

 - [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
 This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
 You are welcome to participate by sending a PR.
 - [awesome-dicom](https://github.com/open-dicom/awesome-dicom) - A curated list of awesome DICOM resources and libraries.
 - [awesome-legal-data](https://github.com/openlegaldata/awesome-legal-data) - Collection of Datasets for Legal Text Processing.
+- [tips-for-scientific-research](https://github.com/tzxiang/tips-for-scientific-research) - A collection of tips for scientific research.
 - [Awesome-Deep-Learning-of-Remote-Sensing](https://github.com/whut2962575697/Awesome-Deep-Learning-of-Remote-Sensing) - Awesome Deep Learning of Remote Sensing.
 - [awesome-trunk-based-dev](https://github.com/cgbystrom/awesome-trunk-based-dev) - A curated list of trunk based development resources.
 - [awesome-cml](https://github.com/chameleon-team/awesome-cml) - Awesome for chameleon.